 Do I need to fill out an application for each child?

-Price School Meals Application for all students in your household.
+You do not need to fill out an application for each child.
+The Free and Reduced Price School Meals Application should include all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: